Technical explanation

 Posterior-MI spread summary: box and whisker plots summarizing variability across batch sizes k for correlation and runtime.

 Across-$k$ variability (posterior MI).
-Box/whisker summaries for correlation and time highlight stability and predictable compute for all of the batch sizes tested.
+Box/whisker summaries for correlation and time across the batch sizes tested.

 Predictive-MI spread summary: box and whisker plots summarizing variability across batch sizes k for correlation and runtime.